Postdoctoral Opportunities at KIPAC

 New for 2024-25!
 Bunyan Fellowship

-The Bunyan Fellowship is a new fellowship program, funded by an endowment left by James T. Bunyan.
+The Bunyan Fellowship is a new fellowship program funded by an endowment left by James T. Bunyan.
 The program will support a postdoctoral fellow to develop innovative research programs, focusing on the physics impact of astrophysical observations.
-Bunyan Fellows will have a member of the Stanford Physics faculty as their primary mentor and should get involved in outreach efforts to communicate their program to the public.
+Prospective Bunyan Fellows should specify a member of the Stanford Physics faculty as their primary mentor.
+Bunyan Fellows are encouraged to participate in outreach or public engagement efforts related to their research following Bunyan's wish to support sharing with the public the results of inquiry into our "changing vision of the cosmos and of human destiny as revealed in the latest discoveries in the fields of astronomy and space exploration."

 KIPAC Rubin Fellowships